cosmicpoet/GoogleFoobar/challenges/doomsday-fuel/readme.md

 [answer.py](https://github.com/WhiskeyRomeoTango/GoogleFoobar/blob/main/challenges/doomsday-fuel/answer.py)

 For reference and comparison purposes only.
 Please do not use my solution directly for foobar.
 It's not helping you or me.

+## Bonus Reading

+I stumbled upon [this article / textbook page](http://www.math.ubc.ca/~tbjw/ila/stochastic2.html) when I brushed up my Stochastic matrix.
+It has an interesting section about Google matrix - how it evolutionized Internet search and page ranking.
+It's a quick interesting read, and you'll see why Google loves to ask these linear algebra questions in their interviews - their company was founded by some linear algebraists after all! :)